-Hither Hills State Park Trails: Greater New York City
+Hither Hills State Park Trails : Greater New York City Trails

 Mountain bikers know Long Island is one of the best summer mountain biking destinations in New York.
-For biking at the beach (literally), Hither Hills State Park, located on Long Island's far northeastern shore offers a two and a half miles of white sandy beach along the Atlantic Ocean, adjacent nature preserves, miles of trails for mountain biking, hiking trails and cross-country skiing (winter) as well as bridle paths and nature trails.
-The trails travel through a variety of habitat and offer opportunities for riders of all skill levels on a combination of singletrack trails and old woods roads.
-The 168 site campground, located right on the beach, is one of the Top 100 Campgrounds in the nation.
+For biking at the beach, Hither Hills State Park, located on Long Island's far northeastern shore offers 2.5 miles of white sandy beach along the Atlantic Ocean.
+Miles of both on road and off road multi-use trails travel through a variety of habitat on a combination of singletrack trails and old woods roads.
+The 168 site campground, located right on the beach, is considered one of the Top 100 Campgrounds in the nation.
 This ride is perfect for a summer weekend bike and beach get-away.

 Minnewaska State Park Preserve : Hudson Valley Region Trails

 Minnewaska State Park is our favorite mountain bike destination in all seasons.
-Over forty miles of gravel carriage roads wind around two emerald green glacial lakes, and along the Shawangunk Mountain ridges, offering panoramic views of the Hudson Valley below.
-Lake Minnewaska, near the main parking area, is good place for a post ride swim.
-The swimming area is small and can get quite crowded on weekends, but it is spectacular with surrounding white cliffs.
-On the other hand, Lake Awosting (pictured above right) requires a mountain bike ride or hike of 3+ miles one-way (no car access thank goodness) and is usually a lot less crowded and more relaxed.
-It features a beautiful rock beach with scenic vistas and new bathhouse, the perfect place to stop for a snack mid ride.
+Forty miles of gravel carriage roads wind around two emerald green glacial lakes, and along the Shawangunk Mountain ridges, offering panoramic views of the Hudson Valley below.
+Lake Minnewaska surrounded by spectacular white cliffs is conveniently located near the main parking area.
+It can get quite crowded on busy summer weekends.
+Lake Awosting (pictured right) requires a mountain bike ride or hike of 3+ miles one-way (no car access).
+It is usually not crowded and more relaxed.
+The beautiful rock beach with scenic vistas and bathhouse make this the perfect place to stop for a snack mid ride.

 Willowemoc Wild Forest : Catskill Mountains Region Trails